 This session will offer participants the opportunity to begin learning about the overall flow of the IFS model, how to differentiate between parts and Self, the core skill of unblending, and an introduction to the 6 F’s in working with protectors.
 A combination of lecture, experiential exercises, and small group practice sessions will be used.

-This session will focus on strengthening skills in using the 6 F’s, addressing protector fears, and clarifying the nature of different parts through the use of demos and experientials.
+This session is focused on differentiating the different parts: protectors (managers and firefighters) and exiles.
+We will then focus on addressing protector fears, and clarifying the nature of different parts through the use of demos and experientials.

-This session will explore and focus on polarizations in the internal system, parts of the therapist that can be activated in the therapeutic relationship, and strategies for working with one’s own parts in reaction to clients.
+This session will explore and focus on parts of the therapist that can be activated in the therapeutic relationship, and strategies for working with one’s own parts in reaction to clients.

-The course will be co-taught by Nic Wildes, LMHC (they/them) and Sand Chang, PhD (they/them), both Certified IFS therapists.
+The course will be co-taught by Nic Wildes, LMHC (they/them) and Sand Chang, PhD (they/them), both Certified IFS therapists, experienced Program Assistants, and IFSI-Approved Consultants.

-A Chinese American nonbinary psychologist and DEI consultant who works at the intersection of trans health, eating disorders, trauma recovery, and body liberation.
+Sand is a Chinese American nonbinary psychologist and DEI consultant who works at the intersection of trans health, eating disorders, trauma recovery, and body liberation.
 They are a Certified IFS therapist, Body Trust provider, and EMDR therapist.
+They are also in Advanced Somatic Experiencing training.

 Those interested in CEs will be charged an additional $30 processing fee.